MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v1.13.2.03:
+ - Paladin: Devotion Aura
+ - Warlock: Healthstones
+ - Rogue: Disarm Trap
+ - Mage: Mana Stones
+ - Rogue Poisons
+ - Lots of cleanup
+ - Updated libraries
+ - NOTE: LOTS of items/spells are missing but there shouldn`t be any lua errors

 v1.13.2.02:
  - Hunters: Tracking, Aspect of the Monkey, Immolation Trap, marked as Mana users
  - Druid: Aquatic form and Stance button